-You will see two pairs of shapes, each contained within a rectangular frame.
+When answering the exam, you will see two pairs of shapes, each contained within a rectangular frame.
 You will need to decide how many of the pairs (if any at all) contain the same shape.

 3 top tips for this section:

 2) Try this.
 Take some shapes (try the letters ‘F’ and ‘L’) and write them on a piece of paper.
-Turn them around in your mind, get your brain used to seeing what they look like when rotated.
+Turn them around in your mind, and get your brain used to seeing what they look like when rotated.
 It sounds crazy, but it will help.

 - You should check out our verbal reasoning guide here.

 - You should check out our numerical test guide here.